openstack-k8s-operators/data-plane-adoption/docs/openstack/octavia_adoption.md

 ## Update the Load Balancers with the new Health Manager IPs

+ Depending on timeout settings and the duration of the data plane adoption process it can happen that masses of failovers get triggered when the new control plane gets activated.
+In order to prevent this the following tactics may be possible:

+ 1. Temporarily set very high timeouts for heartbeat intervals
+ 2. Use the failover circuit breaker feature in order to stop mass failovers when they occur.
+ 3. Shut down the health managers until data plane adoption is finished.
+    After the was started again the Amphorae have `CONF.health_manager.heartbeat_timeout` s to send a first heartbeat to the new health manager in order to prevent accidental failovers from getting triggered.

+Option 3 is probably the best approach.

 ### Get the IPs for the load balancer management network

 *TODO: We will need the details of how the OpenShift OpenStack control